Caphyon/clang-power-tools/docs/QaA.md

    Q: What about the **continuous integration script** (clang-build.ps1)?
    A: You can specify the `-treat-sai` switch and it will have the old behavior.

+### 💡 Did you know you can automatically run Clang compile on the current source file after each MSVC compilation ?

+The option was a real game changer for our team, because developers often broke CI build pipelines (Clang project build).
+_Scenario:_ Developer compiles code in Visual Studio (`/W4 /WX`) ✔️ ... push commit ...
+CI build pipeline .... broken Clang build 🔥
+After enabling this option (_Settings_) developers _**immediately**_ see when they compile a source file from VS if it also works in Clang.

 ### 👉 Where can I see detailed information about clang-tidy checks ?

 A list of available checks that `clang-tidy` can perform:
 [clang.llvm.org/extra/clang-tidy/checks/list](https://clang.llvm.org/extra/clang-tidy/checks/list.html)

+### 💡 Did you know you can auto tidy code on save ?

+There is a setting (off by default) that enables _automatic_ `clang-tidy` (fix) when the current source file is saved.

+### 💡 Did you know you can UNDO all the changes performed by clang-tidy ?

+After performing `clang-tidy` on a source file **opened** in the VS editor, you can Undo the tidy changes (atomically) by hitting `Ctrl+Z`

 ### 👉 How can I use Clang Static Analyzer ?